 - Aggregate price impact for median stock has decreased.
-Effect of 10% aggregate demand shock was 26% in 2017. - Price impact higher in recessions.
+Effect of 10% aggregate demand shock was 26% in 2017 (price elasticity of demand of 0.38 = 10/26). - Price impact higher in recessions.

 - Application 2: Variance decomposition of stock returns. - Start with definition of log return: